Wik & Kugu Arts Centre

-“The people of Aurukun belong to five culturally seperate clan groups.
-Starting from 1904, clans from the North and South began to walk in from their homelands to form the Aurukun Mission Reserve.
+“The people of Aurukun belong to five culturally seperate Clan groups.
+Starting from 1904, Clans from the North and South of Aurukun began to walk in from their homelands to live at the Aurukun Mission Reserve.
 This continued even up until the 1970’s”

 Aurukun was formally established as a mission reserve in 1904 by the Presbyterian Church of Australia.
 During the early days, the Reserve acted as a stronghold for displaced Northern and Southern Clans escaping the murderous behaviour of marauding pastoralists and sea pearling companies.

 From 1904 – 1960, the strength of Aurukun’s artistic traditions were maintained during the period of the Presbyterian Mission under which initiations, that helped maintain selected elements of language and cultural practices belonging to the Wik and Kugu Region, were continued.

 Aurukun’s iconic sculptural tradition is a result of unbroken ties to the Ancestral past.
 Each Clan has a rich Ceremonial heritage connected to sacred story places known in Language as “Awa”.
 The earliest ethnographical documentation and collection of Wik sculpture was in the late 1800s.
 The most significant early collection was made by Ursula McConnel, a collection that now sits in the South Australian Museum.

 In 1962, an important Ceremony was held in Aurukun at a place called Um Toch (the Dry Swamps).
 The Ceremony was filmed by the late Ian Dunlop, one of Australia’s most important ethnographical film makers who broke new ground in the art of participatory documentary film making.
 It was this collaborative film project that put Wik & Kugu Culture on the global map and was a catalyst for the early development of today’s contemporary art movement.